 Personal floating holiday balances are maintained in the University-approved time entry system.
 Staff members should report personal floating holiday usage as they take the time off.
 For staff members in:

-For exempt staff, personal floating holidays that are unused at the end of the fiscal year (August 31st) are forfeited.
+Personal floating holidays that are unused at the end of the fiscal year (August 31) are forfeited.

-When an employee transfers to another position in the University, the employee and supervisor should ensure that the University approved time entry system is up to date and accruals are approved by the supervisor.
-Employees who transfer from one department/unit to another retain their personal floating holiday accruals.
+When a staff member transfers to another staff position at Northwestern University, the staff member and supervisor should ensure that the University-approved time entry system is up to date and accruals are approved by the supervisor.
+Staff members who transfer from one department/unit to another retain their personal floating holiday time.

-When a staff member’s primary role is subsequently designated as faculty, all personal floating holiday time will be paid out upon transfer to the faculty status.
+When a staff member’s primary role is changed from staff to faculty, all of the staff member’s personal floating holiday time will be paid out upon transfer to the faculty status.

-On separation from the University, the employee and supervisor must approve the balances of vacation and personal floating holiday time in the University approved time entry system to ensure the staff employee receives the correct accrual payout.
+On separation from the University, the staff member and supervisor must approve all vacation and personal floating holiday time balances in the University-approved time entry system to ensure the staff member receives the correct accrual payout.

 |For more information about the Personal Floating Holiday Time policy, refer to Page 6.2 in the Staff Handbook.|